paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 1. Get new disputes to the dispute-coordinator as fast as possible, so prioritization can happen properly.
 2. Batch votes per disputes as much as possible for good import performance.
-3. Prevent malicous nodes exhausting node resources by sending lots of messages.
+3. Prevent malicious nodes exhausting node resources by sending lots of messages.
-4. Prevent malicous nodes from sending so many messages/(fake) disputes, preventing us from concluding good ones.
+4. Prevent malicious nodes from sending so many messages/(fake) disputes, preventing us from concluding good ones.
+5. Limit ability of malicious nodes of delaying the vote import due to batching logic.

 Goal 1 and 2 seem to be conflicting, but an easy compromise is possible: When learning about a new dispute, we will import the vote immediately, making the